thesenpai-sama/Simple-Rename-Bot/README.md

 ## BotFather Command
 ```
-start - get start the bot
+start - check if I'm alive
-rename - replay with file to rename
+rename - reply to the file
 del - to delete your thumbnail
 view - view current thumbnail
 ```